Salix geyeriana: Description

 Salix geyeriana is a shrub growing up to 5 m tall, sometimes forming dense colonial thickets.
 The leaves are narrowly or widely lance-shaped and may grow over 7 cm long.
 Young leaves are coated in white or pale silky hairs, and some adult leaves retain their hairy textures.
 The leaves generally lack stipules or have only vestigial ones.
 The inflorescence is a spherical or slightly elongated catkin usually not more than about 2 cm long.

 This species reproduces sexually by seed, as well as vegetatively, by sprouting from the stem or sections of the stem, which contain early root structures that readily sprout when buried in moist substrate.

 Habitat

 S. geyeriana grows in moist and wet habitat types, such as lakesides, riverbanks, and bogs.

 Distribution

 S. geyeriana is native to western North America.
 It is distributed from western Canada in southern British Columbia; through the US in Washington; central Idaho; western Montana and Wyoming; eastern Oregon; Nevada; and northern Utah; to southern and western Colorado; through central California; eastern and central Arizona; and western New Mexico.
 It is found in the Great Basin region, and in the mountains in the High Cascades, the Rockies, the northern and southern High Sierra Nevada, and the San Bernardino Mountains.
 Populations are especially dense over the Kern Plateau.
+The plant's distribution relies on thriving in non-drought regions.